ThetaTau/CMT/docs/install.md

 Kill the image with ctrl+c

 Run the database reset command.
 This will perform migrations, generate static files, create a superuser with natoff privileges, and preload the database with essential items.
-When this command is run, enter 'yes' whenever prompted, and enter any username/email/password for the superuser.
+When this command is run, enter 'yes' whenever prompted.
+Then you will be promted to create a superuser, generally locally I use user test and email test@gmail.com and a password easy to remember.

     docker-compose -f docker-compose.local.yml run --rm django python manage.py dbreset